ErrorNotFound/ImbaBet/README.md

 <img src="/images/screenshot.png" width="70%">

 # Features
-- Simple but appealing UI
+- Simple, but appealing UI
-- User, Community and Community-internal leaderboards
+- User, community and community-internal leaderboards
-- Join forces with friends to form a betting game community and compete with other communities
+- Join forces with friends to form a community and compete with others
-- Easy administration for your beeting game
+- Easy administration for your betting game

 # Getting started
 The easiest way to deploy ImbaBet is to use the docker-compose and .env in the [`/docker` directory](https://github.com/ErrorNotFound/ImbaBet/tree/master/docker).